zulucmd/zulu/shell_completions.md

 $ helm s[tab][tab]
 search  show  status
 ```
-**Note**: Cobra's default `completion` command uses bash completion V2.
+**Note**: Zulu's default `completion` command uses bash completion V2.
 If for some reason you need to use bash completion V1, you will need to implement your own `completion` command.
 ## Zsh completions

-Cobra supports native zsh completion generated from the root `cobra.Command`.
+Zulu supports native zsh completion generated from the root `zulu.Command`.
 The generated completion script should be put somewhere in your `$fpath` and be named
 `_<yourProgram>`.
 You will need to start a new shell for the completions to become available.

 Zsh supports descriptions for completions.
-Cobra will provide the description automatically,
+Zulu will provide the description automatically,
 based on usage information.
-Cobra provides a way to completely disable such descriptions by
+Zulu provides a way to completely disable such descriptions by
 using `GenZshCompletionNoDesc()` or `GenZshCompletionFileNoDesc()`.
 You can choose to make
 this a configurable option to your users.
 ```